Michael Giokas – New York – Prison – Update on May 22, 2019

 FINRA reportedly barred Michael Giokas from the securities industry last month for failure to respond to FINRA’s request for information in regards to Giokas’ recent criminal charges.

-Giokas has 6 customer complaints listed on his Broker report.
+As of May 22, 2019, Giokas has 10 customer disputes against him, 4 are reportedly still pending.
 Allegations include Misrepresentation & Omissions; Breach of Fiduciary Duty; Negligence; Failure to Supervise, and Unsuitable Recommendations, among others.

 Sentencing is scheduled for July 20.